iax77/mar/README.md

 Access granted.\n\n`;

         const promptText = `Hi Mar, there's something special I want to share with you.
-Once you say 'yes,' there's no going back.
+Just like the snap of Thanos, once you say 'yes,' there's no going back.
 Are you sure? `;

         const messageText = `HOLA, MAR.